ArtifactDB/gypsum-worker/README.md

 ### Link deduplication

-When creating a new version of a project's assets, **gypsum** can be instructed to attempt deduplication based on file size and MD5 checksum.
+When creating a new version of a project's assets, **gypsum** can be instructed to attempt deduplication based on the file size and MD5 checksum.
 The API will inspect the immediate previous version of the asset to see if any other files have a matching size/checksum.
-If so, it will create a link to the file in the previous version rather than uploading a redundant copy.
+If so, it will create a link to the file in the previous version rather than wasting disk space and upload bandwith on a redundant copy.
-This improves efficiency by reducing storage and data transfer.
 Uploaders can also directly instruct **gypsum** to create links if the original identity of the copied file is known in advance.

 Any "linked-from" files (i.e., those identified as copies of other existing files) will not actually be present in the bucket.
 The existence of linked-from files is either determined from the `..manifest` file for each project-asset-version;
-or from `..links` files, which avoid the need to download the entire manifest if only a subset of files are of interest.
+or from `..links` files, which describe the links present in each `/`-delimited path.
+The latter allows clients to avoid downloading the entire manifest if only a subset of files are of interest.
-To illustrate, consider a hypothetical link file at the following path:
+To illustrate, consider a hypothetical `..links` file at the following path:

 ```
 {project}/{asset}/{version}/x/y/z/..links